abend0c1/jam/README.md

     - Don't use JAM, or write a program, but continue using the same bizarre JCL syntax you've been using since the 1970's (you are using expensive closed source software afterall).

-1. Certain JAM statements can be chained together by appending a comma (`,`).
+1. Most JAM statements can be chained together by appending a comma (`,`).

     This is useful when, for example, you want to copy several datasets but don't want to create a single job step per copy operation.
 To do this you would